 Joseph C. Howard and Joyce Foreman v.
-Bush, et al., Case No. 1D02-3762, First District Court of Appeal.
-Section 193.016, Fla.
-Stat., is involved.
+Bush, et al., Case No.SC03-2270, Florida Supreme Court.
+Section 193.016, Florida Statutes, is involved.

-This case is an appeal from a final order of the trial court that held Section 193.016 Fla.
-Stat., constitutional in part and facially unconstitutional in part.
-In particular, the trial court held that the first sentence of Section 193.016, Fla.
-Stat., is not facially unconstitutional.
+This case is an appeal from a final order of the trial court that held Section 193.016 Florida Statutes, constitutional in part and facially unconstitutional in part.
+In particular, the trial court held that the first sentence of Section 193.016, Florida Statutes, is not facially unconstitutional.
 The requirement that the property appraiser "shall consider" the reduced values of the value adjustment board ("VAB") does not usurp the discretion and power of the property appraiser to value property at just value.
 The property appraiser can consider and reject this additional factor in determining the just value of the property.
-This provision is clear and unambiguous and does is not violate Article VII, Section 4 of the Florida Constitution.
+The Department of Revenue has argued that the provision is clear and unambiguous and does not violate Article VII, Section 4 of the Florida Constitution.
 The trial court also held that the second sentence of Section 193.016, Florida Statutes, which requires the property appraiser to "assert additional basic and underlying facts not properly considered by the value adjustment board as the basis for the increased valuation" to be facially unconstitutional.
 The court found that the requirement that the property appraiser "assert additional basic and underlying facts not properly considered by the VAB" is mandatory and the second sentence of Section 193.016 is unconstitutional as contrary to Article VII, Section 4, of the Florida Constitution.
 The Department appealed to the First District.